isFakeAccount/devvit-upload-github-action/README.md

 ## Inputs
 - `refresh_token`: The refresh token associated with your Devvit account.
 You have to extract the refresh token manually.
 For Linux, the refresh token is saved in file `~/.devvit/token`.
 Copy the whole thing and insert it as Github Secret in your repository.

+- `GITHUB_TOKEN`: This is automaticaly created for you provided by GitHub to authenticate and authorize actions within a GitHub Actions workflow.
+This token is used to updated the `devvit.yaml` after devvit upload.

 See the [Using encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) for more detail on adding secrets to your repository.

 ## Usage